633 W 5th Street #2890

 When the judge sustains an objection, the witness does not have to answer, and the attorney moves on to the next question.
-The court recorder takes down all the information or conversation exchanged so the court can review the arguments later if required.
+The court recorder takes down all the information or conversations exchanged so the court can review the arguments later if required.

 In a civil trial, the plaintiff must convince the jury according to the evidence standards known as preponderance of the evidence.

 Once all the sides present the evidence, they must give the closing arguments.
 During a jury trial, the judge will explain to the jury the law pertaining to the case and the decisions they need to make.

 The jury is typically asked to determine whether the defendant is responsible and, if so, how much they should pay to the plaintiff.
 In a bench trial with no jury, the judge decides the case.

 There are several differences between civil cases and criminal cases.